Verizon - The #1 Phone Carrier

 Verizon's new Verizon Up program lets you earn a credit for every $300 you spend on products and services with the carrier, and that includes your monthly bill.
 Each credit earns you a reward such as discounts and giveaways.
 Unfortunately, to participate, you need to enroll in in Verizon Selects, which tracks personal data such as web and app usage.

 Verizon's apps are a mixed bag.
-There are duplicative offerings like Family Locator ($9.99 per month to track device location, which other services will provide for less or even free, if you've got an iPhone) or VZ Navigator, a $5-per-month assisted GPS service.
+A revamped Verizon Smart Family program adds parental control tools for managing screen time and blocking apps and websites for $5 a month; adding another $5 lets you add location tracking services.
+But that duplicates functionality available elsewhere, as does VZ Navigator, a $5-per-month assisted GPS service.
 Verizon Cloud's 5GB of free storage is OK, though not nearly as vast as the 15GB that Google Drive gives you.

-One of Verizon's most notable perks is going away.
+One of Verizon's most notable perks is no more.
 It used to be the exclusive carrier for streaming in-market NFL games, but starting with this year's NFL playoffs, Verizon now makes games available to customers of other wireless carriers.
 It's part of Verizon's efforts to get more eyeballs on platforms including Go90, Yahoo and AOL.